-The main judgement or estimate in the financial statements is in respect of the valuation of the investment property, which has been valued by an external valuer as at 31 December 2020.
-The valuation was conducted in accordance with the RICS Valuation - Global Standards 2017 (incorporating the International Valuation Standards) and the UK national supplement 2018 (the Red Book) on the basis of fair value.
+The main judgement or estimate in the financial statements is in respect of the valuation of the investment property, which has been valued by an external valuer as at 31 December 2021.
+The valuation was conducted in accordance with the RICS Valuation - Global Standards (incorporating the International Valuation Standards) and the UK national supplement (the Red Book) on the basis of fair value current as at the valuation date.
 The property value has been based on estimated rental values discounted at an equivalent investment yield to present value less expected purchasers costs.
 The valuer has made reference to market conditions and recent market activity as well as contracted future rent commitments in determining their valuation.
 The report did not include a material uncertainty disclaimer.